-On HBO Max you’ll find some of the best new original shows and Hollywood blockbusters joining an unrivalled archive of some of the best television and films ever made.
-Many of the world’s biggest-name franchises live exclusively here.
-The app is well designed with thoughtful collections.
-4K HDR content with Dolby Atmos is available, but there isn’t enough of it yet.
-However, there’s no sign of a UK launch – and, due to current agreements, it may be years away.
+Since our original review in 2022, HBO Max has become more expensive and has lost quite a lot of content – including Harry Potter.
+It isn’t quite enough to bring down the review score, but still a bummer.
+On HBO Max you’ll still find some of the best new original shows and Hollywood blockbusters joining a tremendous archive of some of the best television and films ever made.
+The app has also had a nice visual refresh and there’s a decent amount of 4K HDR content with Dolby Atmos is available.
+There’s no sign of a UK launch and, due to current agreements, it may be years away.

 - Unrivalled array of top content

 - Some 4K HDR movies with Dolby Atmos